flamingchickens1540/ROOSTER/README.md

 # Team 1540 Reference Libraries

-A collection of useful classes intended to be used for all Team 1540 robots.
+A common library of useful classes and systems intended to be used for all Team 1540 robots.

-## Getting started
+## Installation

+### Using Gradle
-If you're using Gradle, you can add the library by adding the following lines in your `build.gradle` file.
+Add the library by adding these lines in your `build.gradle` file:

 ```Gradle
 repositories {